rust-lang/nomicon/src/subtyping.md

 fn get_static() -> &'static str;
 ```

-So when the function is called, all it's expecting is a `&str` which lives at least the lifetime of `'a`,
+So when the function is called, all its caller is expecting is a `&str` which lives at least the lifetime of `'a`,
 it doesn't matter if the value actually lives longer.

 However, the same logic does not apply to *arguments*.
 Consider trying to satisfy: